sid1516/FPL-Project/README.md

 1. Download MySQL Community Server and MySQL Workbench.
 2. Setup tables in MySQL Workbench using the sql file found in ./back-end/target/classes/SQL-Queries
-3. Download eclipse and run the backend portion of the project in eclipse.
-Ensure you have are using JDK 8 and if not download JDK 8 from oracle archive.
+3. Download eclipse and run the backend portion of the project in eclipse or any other IDE of your choice.
+Ensure you are using JDK 8 or higher and if not, download JDK 8 from oracle archive.
-4. Run the project in eclipse as a maven project.
+4. Import project as a maven project and run the spring boot application.
 5. Import postman collection provided in the directory.
 6. Populate the player tables using the player.csv file and POST method "File-Upload" in the Player directory.
 Include csv as form-data with key "file."